-Quality Assurance in Software Development: Why Is It So Imperative?
+Quality Assurance in Software Development: How It Shields Your Product from Costly Failures

-Within the limit of an article, we only manage to delve into software quality assurance.
+Given the scope of an article, we specifically focus on the importance of software quality assurance.
 Let’s get started.

 Key Takeaways: